 Her papers have appeared in such journals as the Journal of Medical Ethics, Philosophy, Psychiatry and Psychology, Health, Risk and Society and Medicine, Health Care and Philosophy.
-Her work has also appeared in the media, including The Guardian, The Huffington Post, Psychology Today, The Globe and Mail, The Sydney Morning Herald, The Age, ABC radio and The Project.
+Her work has also appeared in the media, including The Guardian, The Huffington Post, Psychology Today, The Globe and Mail, The Sydney Morning Herald, The Age, The Conversation, Wired, ABC radio and The Project.
 She has received professional recognition for her teaching, becoming a Fellow of the Higher Education Academy.
 While a Lecturer in Bioethics at the Australian National University, her skills were also recognised with three teaching awards – the Citation for Outstanding Contribution to Student Learning - with a Colleges of Science Award, a Vice-Chancellor’s Award and a National Award.

 - Gender issues

 2020 Gender disappointemt, ABC Radio Melbourne, 16 April

 2018 Gender neutral clothing, ABC Radio Melbourne, 27 Nov